Norman W. Walker: Biography

 On 6 May 1933, The New York Times reported that "An indeterminate penitentiary term of not more than three years was imposed by Judge Allen in General Sessions yesterday on Norman Walker, 47 years old...."
 This was the fifth NY Times article in this matter, commencing in 1932.

 The original charges involved advertisements placed in the New York Times by Walker, as managing director for The Broughton Institute of Ortho-Dietetics in NY City, wherein he allegedly promised employment with this school following completion of a six-weeks course.
 Neither employment nor requested return of the $150 tuition followed.
 According to a Probation Officer testifying at the Walker trial, 30 graduated students lost a total of $4,500 (approximately $80,000 in 2015 dollars per CPI calculation).
 It is currently unknown how much incarceration time, if any, Walker actually served.

 Later, Walker moved to Long Beach, California.
 With a medical doctor, he opened a juice bar and offered home delivery service.
 By 1930, they had devised dozens of fresh juice formulas for specific conditions.
 Walker believed colon cleansing with fresh juices was the key to good health.
 Believing hand juicers to be insufficient, Walker designed his own mechanical juicer, the Norwalk, in two parts – a grinder to slowly grind the vegetables and a press to extract the juice.
 When the San Francisco health department banned unpasteurised vegetable juices such as Walker's, he began manufacturing his juice machine in Anaheim, California.
 He kept the plant going in spite of the steel shortage during World War II.

-In the late 1940s, he moved to St. George, Utah, where he found an old cotton mill, ideal for his juice plant, but he was again hampered by local health department regulations.
+In the late 1940s, he moved to St. George, Utah, where he found an old cotton mill, ideal for his juice plant, but he was again suppressed by local health department regulations.
 He sold his share of the factory to his business partner and started publication of his own health magazine, The New Health Movement Review.
 For several years, Walker ran a health ranch in Arizona.
-Eventually, he gave up the ranch to devote himself entirely to writing.
+Eventually, he gave up the ranch and devoted himself entirely to writing.